Team news and predicted line-ups ahead of Manchester United vs Chelsea

-Manchester United vs Chelsea predicted line-ups: Team news ahead of the Premier League fixture tonight
+Manchester United vs Chelsea predicted line-ups: Team news ahead of Premier League fixture tonight

 All you need to know about the match